27

 Want to keep your home as safe as possible for you and your loved ones?
 Then limiting hazards in your home is a must!

-Having hazards in your home can cause many problems, injuries, fires, sicknesses and many more issues that you don’t want.
+Having hazards in your home can cause many problems, injuries, fires, sicknesses, and other issues you don’t want.
 But thankfully, there are ways to prevent these issues from arising.

 Educating yourself about potential issues hazards can cause can save a loved one’s life.
-Find security, safety, and comfort in your home by going through this hazard checklist.
+Find security, safety, and comfort in your home using this hazard checklist.

 Falls

 Falls are said to be the most common injuries in a household.
-CDC (Center for Disease Control and Prevention) says that over 800,000 patients a year are hospitalized because of a fall injury.
-Here are ways to prevent falls from happening in your home
+CDC (Center for Disease Control and Prevention) says that over 800,000 patients are hospitalized yearly because of a fall injury.
+Here are ways to prevent falls from happening in your home.

-- Clean up after yourself and your children.
-Items places around the home is a big cause for falling.
+• Clean up after yourself and your children.
+Items placed around the home are a big cause of falling.

 Burns

-Burns in the house can be caused by dishwasher, stove, cooking devices, ovens, and even the water being too hot.
+Burns in the house can be caused by the dishwasher, stove, cooking devices, ovens, and even the water is too hot.

-- Instead of using the front burners, use the back ones.
-Placing the heat farther back helps from children reaching the front burners and getting burned.
+• Instead of using the front burners, use the back ones.
+Placing the heat farther back helps children reach the front burners and get burned.

 Poisoning